-Shift Left and Shift Up Workload Attack Surface Protection
+Shift Up and Shift Left Workload Attack Surface Protection

 Executive Summary: